rocrill/hangman/README.md

 ### Validator testing

 * PEP8
-    * No errors were returned form PEP8online.com
+    * No errors were returned from PEP8online.com

 ## Deployment